mactavishz/kuerzen/README.md

 - ports:
   - `SHORTENER_PORT` - The port for the shortener service.
-  - `REDIRECT_PORT` - The port for the redirect service.
+  - `REDIRECTOR_PORT` - The port for the redirect service.
   - `ANALYTICS_PORT` - The port for the analytics service.
 - postgres:
   - `POSTGRES_USER` - The username for the postgres database.